awasedo/krumelur/README.md

 * [Discord.py](https://github.com/Rapptz/discord.py)

 ### License
-Krumelur is distributed under the MIT License Read the `LICENSE` file for more information.
+Krumelur is distributed under the MIT License, Read the `LICENSE` file for more information.